auth0/node-jsonwebtoken/README.md

 ### jwt.sign(payload, secretOrPrivateKey, options, [callback])

-(Asynchronous) If a callback is supplied, callback is called with the JsonWebToken string
+(Asynchronous) If a callback is supplied, callback is called with the `err` or the JWT.

 (Synchronous) Returns the JsonWebToken as string